fluxnet-open-source/website/README.md

 ## Contribution Guidelines

-We encourage community contributions to help us grow and enhance the website.
+This website is intended to be a community resource, and we strongly encourage community contributions to help us grow and enhance the website.
 Before contributing, please review our [Contribution Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) if you would like to contribute to the project.